narainkarthikv/Sticky-Memo/README.md

 The `frontend` directory contains the React application.

 - `public`: Contains the public assets of the application.
 - `src`: Contains the source code of the application.
-  - `assets`: asset directory
-    - `fonts`
-    - `icons`
   - `components`: Reusable UI components.
     - `list of components`: List of all components
-  - `images`: images directory
   - `pages`: pages
     - `list of pages`: List of all pages
   - `styles`: Styling
     - `list of styles`: List of all stylesheets
   - `utils`
     - `list of utils`: List of all utilities
-- `App.js`: The main component that sets up routes.
+- `App.jsx`: The main component that sets up routes.
-- `index.js`: The entry point of the React application.
+- `main.jsx`: The entry point of the React application.

 ## Contributing